 He couldn’t sustain that form and as Liverpool struggled to cope with life after Luis Suárez, Coutinho blew hot and cold.
 The burden of expectation placed on the youngster’s shoulders saw some disappointed with what they witnessed, echoing his time in Milan.
 He no longer had Suárez or Sturridge to create for; instead he was supposed to be the creator and the finisher.
 A magician needs an assistant, otherwise the illusion is lost.

-While his club career is back on that upward trajectory, Brazil boss Dunga is bizarrely favouring Orlando City’s 33-year-old Kaká over the Liverpool star for the Seleção.
-Dunga has a peculiar way of picking players for the national side, despite his assurances that form is enough.
+While his club career is back on that upward trajectory, former Brazil boss Dunga was bizarrely favouring Orlando City’s 33-year-old Kaká over the Liverpool star for the Seleção.
+Dunga had a peculiar way of picking players for the national side, despite his assurances that form is enough.
 “If a guy comes in and plays well, he will remain in the squad.
 They have to seize their opportunities.”

 This is more of a club-style policy – it’s your jersey to lose type mentality – not one you often associate with international football.
-National sides often pick the form players, and before the last international break Coutinho had scored three goals in two games, two of which came in Liverpool’s emphatic 3-1 victory against Chelsea at Stamford Bridge.
-It must be difficult to accept for the Rio native.
+It must’ve been difficult to accept for the Rio native.

-Hyped as the next Brazilian star alongside Neymar he missed out on a call up to the squad in his home World Cup.
-Shunned by Dunga for now, surely it’s only a matter of time before he’s given the opportunity to rekindle his friendship with Neymar on the pitch.
-Perhaps the incessant criticism Dunga receives for his team selections within Brazil is partly aimed at his continual overlooking of one of the Premier League’s best playmakers.
+Hyped as the next Brazilian star alongside Neymar, he missed out on a call-up to the squad in his home World Cup.
+Shunned by Dunga but now back in the fold under new boss Tite, it’s only a matter of time before he’s given the opportunity to rekindle his friendship with Neymar on the pitch.

 It’s this kind of form, though, that could be bittersweet for the Reds.
 Liverpool want their players performing at optimal levels but as things stand Coutinho’s level is perhaps a notch or two above everyone else’s at Anfield.
 If the club can’t match his aspirations then he has every right to whisper ‘come and get me’ pleas to the biggest sides in Europe.